 Curricular Practical Training is defined as educational, “alternate work/study, internship, cooperative or any other type of required internship or practicum which is offered by sponsoring employers through cooperative agreements with the school” [8 CFR § 214.2(f)(10)(i)].
 The regulations state that CPT must be an integral part of an established curriculum.

-There are four ways under which CPT employment authorization can be authorized at SMU
+There are two ways under which CPT employment authorization can be authorized at SMU:

-- All CPT applications must be submitted to the ISSS Office by the first day of classes.
+- All CPT applications must be submitted to the ISSS Office by the deadlines listed below.

-- All CPT applications require a complete CPT application form, proof of course registration, job offer letter, and a signed legal agreement between the employer and SMU.
+- All CPT applications require the submission of a complete CPT Request form via DocuSign; which includes a job offer letter, specifics of the CPT-eligible course verified by an academic/faculty advisor, and a signed legal agreement between the employer and SMU.

 - Meadows performance students can submit a CPT application throughout the semester as long as they are enrolled in a performance course that requires practical experience.